koo5/hackery2/data/monitor/README.md

 ### MQTT
 https://github.com/emqx/blog/blob/main/en/202111/popular-online-public-mqtt-brokers.md

+### Grafana Cloud
+Grafana Cloud is super-complex, we need to add support for some easier alerting services, like Twilio, Telegram, which will not probably even integrate through MQTT anyway.

 ## Todo
 * systemd unit template, for one unit for each camera.
 * add a switch to disable the lame GUI and run headless